elahe-dastan/data-scientist-interview/README.md

 2. The probability of observing something else that is equally rare.
 3. The probability of observing something rarer or more extreme.

+## Apollo Agriculture
+### System Design
+They had a system to assign credit to farmers, they asked me to design a system to do so.

 ## Picnic Technologies
 ### Screening test questions
 You are training a linear regression model on a representative sample in order to predict house prices.
 Performance tests suggest that the model has an issue of high estimator bias in combination with low estimator variance.
 What action below is likely to solve the high bias issue?